WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-08-microservices-getting-started.md

 author: Wolfgang Ofner
 categories: [Design Pattern]
 tags: [Docker, High Availability, Kubernetes, Microservice]
+description: Many developers have heard about microservices and that it's the next great thing.
+But for many developers, microservices is just another buzzword.
 ---
 Many developers have heard about microservices and that it&#8217;s the next great thing.
 But for many developers I have talked to, microservices is just another buzzword like DevOps.
 I have been working on different projects using microservices for a bit more than a year and in this post, I want to talk about the theory and the ideas behind the concept. <a href="/programming-microservices-net-core-3-1/" target="_blank" rel="noopener noreferrer">In my next posts</a>, I will show how to implement a microservice using ASP .NET Core 3.1.